**Spring 2024 Registration is now open here!**

 Math Circles are a form of educational enrichment that bring mathematicians into direct contact with pre-college students.
 We meet in an informal setting to discuss interesting problems or topics in mathematics.
 The goal is to get the students excited about interesting mathematics, not to accelerate them in school mathematics.

-The program is free and sponsored by the Copper Country Intermediate School District (CCISD) and the Michigan Technological University College of Sciences and Arts.
+The program is free and sponsored by the Copper Country Intermediate School District (CCISD) and the Michigan Technological University Department of Mathematical Sciences.
 Light snacks will be provided.

 Dr. David Hemmer